The-OpenROAD-Project/OpenROAD/README.md

 to connect the power and ground rails in the rows. `filler_masters` is a list of master/macro names to use for filling the gaps.
 Wildcard matching is supported, so `FILL*` will match `FILLCELL_X1 FILLCELL_X16 FILLCELL_X2 FILLCELL_X32 FILLCELL_X4 FILLCELL_X8`.

+The `optimimize_mirroring` command mirrors instances about the Y axis in vane attempt to minimize the total wire length (hpwl).

 #### Clock Tree Synthesis